Deferred? Write a letter of continued interest and choose your EDII school!

 Sample:

 During junior fall, I designed a robot that could delicately toss and catch an egg in the same receptacle.
-This was an exceptional challenge that required creativity, precision, and persistence.
+This was an intensive challenge that required creativity, precision, and persistence.
 Successfully completing the project has given me the confidence and inspiration to pursue a career in biomedical design.

-List five things that are important to you.
-Min: 3 / Max: 50
+Prompt 5: List five things that are important to you.* Min: 3 / Max: 50

 w